 Note: While the use of a calculator is permitted, the use of one is not necessary to complete the test.
 Communication devices such as cell phones and other electronic devices, such as iPods, cannot be substituted for a calculator, and they will need to be powered off during the placement test.
-Students must bring their own calculators if they plan to use one.
-Calculators may be shared during the test, nor are they provided by the College.
+Students are encouraged to bring their own calculators.
+Calculators may not be shared during the test.
 The TI-84 series calculators are used in the mathematics courses taught at Barton College.
 Note cards, formula sheets, etc. are not permitted for the placement test.